project-tsurugi/mizugaki/examples/explain-cli/README.md

 mizugaki-explain-cli [options]
 ```

-This only compiles the SQL programs but does not execute them, so DDLs like "CREATE TABLE" does not change the database schema.
+This only compiles the SQL programs and then interprets only DDL statements, such as `CREATE TABLE`, `CREATE INDEX`, `DROP TABLE`, and `DROP INDEX`.
+The other DML statements, such as `SELECT` and `INSERT`, are only show their execution plan.
+Note that, the defined tables and indexes are only available in the same execution, so that you can only access them in the trailing statements like `"CREATE TABLE t (...); SELECT * FROM t"`.

-The available symbols are [listed here](#available-symbols).
+The pre-defined symbols are [listed here](#pre-defined-symbols).

 Available options: